nrfconnect/sdk-nrf/doc/mcuboot/readme-ncs.rst

 * As an `Immutable first-stage bootloader`_ that can perform device firmware updates to the application.
   Enable :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` to use it in this role.
-* As an `Upgradable second-stage bootloader`_ that can perform device firmware updates to both itself and the application.
+* As an `Second-stage upgradable bootloader`_ that can perform device firmware updates to both itself and the application.
   Enable both :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` and :kconfig:option:`CONFIG_SECURE_BOOT` to use it in this role.

 See the following user guides for more information on adding, configuring, and testing MCUboot for your application build in the |NCS|: